 Remember: In the above scenario the insurance company would, of course, argue you were comparatively negligent.

-No. The insurance carrier for the at-fault driver could argue that you were not paying attention to your surroundings and that a reasonable person would have seen a car or truck backing up, for example.
+No. The insurance carrier for the at-fault driver could argue that you were not paying attention to your surroundings and that a reasonable person would have seen a car or truck backing up.

-A: It can.
-If a parking lot accident didn’t knock you down to the ground the insurance company could argue that it would be impossible for a person to be injured in such an accident.
-In addition, pedestrian accidents where the victim has been knocked to the ground often involve more significant injuries.
+It can.
+If a collision didn’t knock you down to the ground the insurance company could argue that it would be impossible for a person to be injured in such an accident.
+In addition, impacts where the victim has been knocked to the ground often involve more significant injuries.

-Q: If you were injured in a pedestrian accident and sustained injuries but don’t have health insurance or enough income to take care of co-pays and deductibles can you still receive medical attention and care?
+If you were injured in a Texas pedestrian accident and don’t have health insurance or can’t afford your co-pays and deductibles can you still receive medical attention?

 Yes.
-Our Dallas pedestrian accident attorneys work with a variety of medical providers who agree to delay requesting payment for the services they render until your case has concluded.
-This allows you to focus on recovering from your injuries instead of worrying how you are going to pay for medical bills immediately following the pedestrian accident.
+Our Dallas pedestrian accident attorneys work with a variety of medical providers who agree to delay requesting payment for the services they render until your injury claim has settled.
+This allows you to focus on recovering instead of worrying about how you are going to pay for your medical bills.

-Q: What type of medical providers does your firm work with?
+What type of medical providers do your Dallas pedestrian accident lawyers work with?

-A: We work with orthopedic surgeons, medical doctors including pain management doctors and neurologists, chiropractors, surgical facilities, anesthesiologists, MRI facilities, radiology facilities, pharmacies, and hospitals in Dallas, Plano, Frisco, Fort Worth and all across North Texas.
+Our attorneys work with orthopedic surgeons, medical doctors including pain management doctors and neurologists, chiropractors, surgical facilities, anesthesiologists, MRI facilities, radiology facilities, pharmacies, and hospitals in Dallas, Plano, Frisco, Fort Worth and all across North Texas.

-A: Our firm has assisted countless injured victims who required a surgery to recover from injuries sustained in a pedestrian accident or car accident or motorcycle accident.
+Our Dallas injury lawyers have assisted countless injured victims who required a surgery to recover from injuries sustained in accidents.
 The possibility of surgery, however, is dependent on adequate automobile insurance coverage being available.

-How We Can Help You: Our Dallas pedestrian accident attorneys will make sure all available insurance proceeds are at play.
-In fact, the majority of potential claims will be established at the onset of your claim to make sure your case progresses as smoothly as possible.
+Our attorneys will make sure all available insurance proceeds are at play.
+In fact, the majority of potential insurance claims will be established at the onset of your case to make sure it progresses as smoothly as possible.

-Question: What is the typical personal injury lawyer contingency fee percentage contract on pedestrian accident injury cases not requiring litigation (pre-suit cases)?
+The typical injury lawyer contingency fee on Texas pedestrian accident injury claims not requiring the filing of a lawsuit is 33.3%